NiklavsM/Gizmoball/docs/preliminaryrelease/preliminaryrelease.md

 **Expected outputs:** The configurations are displayed on the screen, ready for further editing

-###Test 14
+###Test 18

-**Purpose:** Test whether already saved configurations are loaded properly in Play mode
+**Purpose:** Test loading from saved configurations in Play mode

-**Test inputs:** User:
+**Test inputs:**

-1. Starts at the "Play mode"
+1. Start at the "Play mode"

-2. Clicks "Menu" icon in the game toolbar
+2. Click "Menu" icon in the game toolbar

-3. Selects "Load" in the currently displayed pause menu
+3. Select "Load" in the currently displayed pause menu

-4. Navigates to the desired location and selects the file to be loaded, for example filename.gizmo
+4. Specify the desired location and selects the file to be loaded, for example filename.gizmo

 5. Clicks "Load"